I’m learning. I’m applying what I learn. Feelings are coming, I’m learning how to feel.

 I denied it, dismissed it, and walked away.

-Later in the day I was out in the back yard squatting as I pulled a few weeds.
+I was out in the back yard squatting as I pulled a few weeds.
 (Our family was growing a small garden.)
 As I was checking on its growth and pulling weeds, I heard the whisper.

 “You have an image issue because you don’t know who you are.
 You don’t know the intimacy and closeness that you are allowed to have with your body.
 This love that you were never taught to explore.
 You are a stranger in your own body.”